 On December 14, 2017, the Company signed a letter of agreement to acquire from Sparrowhawk Gold Ltd., 90% of the St. John project, neighbouring the Koyoka gold mine in the northeast of Liberia.
-Upon completion of satisfactory due diligence, the Company shall acquire 90% of the common shares of Jarjlokpo Resources Ltd., which holds the Reconnaissance Licence forming the St. John project, in consideration for a cash payment of USD \$20,000 and the issuance of 250,000 common shares of Deep-South Resources Inc.
+On April 16, 2018, the Company entered into an agreement to acquire (Note 4) 90% of the common shares of Jarjlokpo, which holds the Reconnaissance Licence forming the St. John project, in consideration for a cash payment of USD \$20,000 (not paid) and the issuance of 250,000 common shares (issued) of the Company.
+Subsequent to August 31, 2018, this transaction was terminated.